New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs: Introduction

-A recent line of work has given a complete characterization of the SDC property for general $m$-tuples of quadratic forms: In the real symmetric setting, \citet{jiang2016simultaneous} gave a complete characterization of this property under a semidefiniteness assumption.
+\paragraph{The SDC property for sets of quadratic forms and SDC algorithms.} The SDC property for a pair of symmetric matrices (more generally, Hermitian matrices) is well-understood and follows from results due to \citet{weierstrass1868zur} and Kronecker (see \cite{kronecker1968collected}).
+We review these results in \cref{sec:preliminaries} (see also \cref{prop:canonical_form}).
+More recently, there has been much interest in the optimization literature towards understanding the SDC property for general $m$-tuples of quadratic forms~\cite{jiang2016simultaneous,nguyen2020simultaneous,le2020equivalent}.
+In fact, the search for ``sensible and ``palpable'' conditions'' for this property appeared as an open question on a short list of 14 open questions in nonlinear analysis and optimization~\cite{hiriart2007potpourri}.
+In the real symmetric setting, \citet{jiang2016simultaneous} gave a complete characterization of this property under a semidefiniteness assumption.
 This result was then improved upon by \citet{nguyen2020simultaneous} who removed the semidefiniteness assumption. \citet{le2020equivalent} additionally extend these characterizations to the case of Hermitian matrices. \citet{bustamante2020solving} gave a complete characterization of the simultaneous diagonalizability of an $m$-tuple of \emph{symmetric complex} matrices under ${}^\intercal$-congruence.\footnote{We emphasize that \citet{bustamante2020solving} consider complex symmetric matrices and adopt ${}^\intercal$-congruence as their notion of congruence.}

-We further remark that this line of work is ``algorithmic'' and gives numerical procedures for deciding if a given set of quadratic forms is SDC.
+We remark that this line of work is ``algorithmic'' and gives numerical procedures for deciding if a given set of quadratic forms is SDC.
 See \cite{le2020equivalent} and references therein.

 \paragraph{The almost SDS property.} An analogous theory for the \emph{almost} simultaneous diagonalizability of \emph{linear operators} has been studied in the literature.
 In this setting, the congruence transformation is naturally replaced by a similarity transformation\footnote{Recall that two matrices $A,B\in\C^{n\by n}$ are similar if there exists an invertible $P\in\C^{n\by n}$ such that $A = P^{-1}BP$.} and the SDC property is replaced by simultaneous diagonalizability \emph{via similarity} (SDS).
 A widely cited theorem due to \citet{motzkin1955pairs} shows that every pair of commuting linear operators, i.e., a pair of matrices in $\C^{n\by n}$, is almost SDS.
 This line of investigation was more recently picked up by \citet{omeara2006approximately} who showed that triples of commuting linear operators are almost SDS under a regularity assumption on the dimensions of eigenspaces associated with the linear operators.